Steps in the process

 If the project does not use HOME funds, your options for lenders is wider, but a lender must still be willing to work with a Communuty Land Trust sale.
 See more on the Lender Information page.

-Get on the Waiting List
+3. Get on the Buyer List

-Tami at Team Idaho maintains the list.
 To get on the list, you need a "Pre-Qualifiation" letter from your lender.
 That letter also needs to state that the lender has reviewed your income and you appear to qualify for your household size.

 About the Program